Javier Mascherano: Corinthians

-The Brazilian Série A runs from April, so Mascherano joined Corinthians in mid-season.
-After playing only nine games for his new club, in September 2005, Mascherano suffered a stress fracture to his left foot causing him to miss the end of the season.
+The Brazilian Série A runs from April, so Mascherano joined Corinthians mid-season.
+After playing only nine games for his new club, in September 2005, Mascherano fractured his left foot, causing him to miss the end of the season.
 He returned to Argentina to be operated on by the national team doctor and recuperate.
-Corinthians, however, still claimed the 2005 Série A championship with the team captained by Mascherano's Argentine compatriot, Carlos Tevez.
+Corinthians, however, still won the Série A title with Mascherano's compatriot, Carlos Tevez, as captain.

 In total, Mascherano was out of action for six months, only returning on 5 March 2006.
-Corinthians were forced to start their 2006 Copa Libertadores without Mascherano, but he returned in time for the Round of 16 tie against River Plate, which Corinthians lost.
-The 2006 Brazilian Série A also went badly for Corinthians, and at one stage they were battling against relegation.
-In June, the league season was interrupted for the 2006 World Cup.
+Corinthians were forced to start their 2006 Copa Libertadores without Mascherano, but he returned in time for the Round of 16 tie against River Plate, which the Timão lost.
+The 2006 Brazilian Série A also went badly for Corinthians – at one point, they were even battling relegation.
+In June, the league was interrupted for the 2006 World Cup.

-Although his performance drew the attention of European clubs, he stated his desire to remain with Corinthians to help with the relegation battle, and postponed any transfer until January at the earliest.
-Hours before the northern summer 2006 transfer window closed, however, Mascherano joined West Ham United for an undisclosed fee, along with teammate Carlos Tevez.
+Although his performances in both Brazil and Germany drew the attention of European clubs, Mascherano stated his desire to remain with Corinthians to help with their relegation battle and postponed any transfer until January at the earliest.
+Hours before the summer transfer window of 2006 closed in Europe, however, he joined West Ham United alongside Tevez for an undisclosed fee.